 Moreover, as we’ll show, some careers do far more to improve lives than others, so it captures a really important difference between options.
 If some paths can do good equivalent to saving hundreds of lives, while others have little impact at all, that’s an important difference.

-We are always uncertain about how much impact different actions will have, but that’s okay, because we can use probabilities to make the comparison.
+We are always uncertain about how much impact different actions will have — but that’s OK, because we can use probabilities to make comparisons.
 For instance, a 90% chance of helping 100 people is roughly equivalent to a 100% chance of helping 90 people.
 Though we’re uncertain, we can quantify our uncertainty and make progress.

-Moreover, we can still use rules of thumb to compare different courses of action.
-For instance, in an upcoming article we argue that, all else equal, it’s higher-impact to work on neglected areas.
+Moreover, even in the face of uncertainty, we can use rules of thumb to compare different courses of action.
+For instance, later in this career guide we argue that, all else equal, it’s higher impact to work on neglected areas.
 So, even if we can’t precisely measure social impact, we can still be strategic by picking neglected areas.
 We’ll cover many more rules of thumb for increasing your impact in the upcoming articles.

 So how can you improve lives with your career?

 In the next article, we’ll cover how any college graduate can make a big impact in any job.
-Then, after that we’ll cover how to choose a job in which you can do the most good possible.
+After that we’ll cover how to choose a job in which you can fulfil your potential for impact.